Think tank: United Kingdom

 In Britain, think tanks play a similar role to the United States, attempting to shape policy, and indeed there is some cooperation between British and American think tanks.
 For example, the London-based think tank Chatham House and the Council on Foreign Relations were both conceived at the Paris Peace Conference, 1919 and have remained sister organisations.

 The Bow Group, founded in 1951, is the oldest centre-right think tank and many of its members have gone on to serve as Members of Parliament or Members of the European Parliament.
 Past chairmen have included Conservative Party leader Michael Howard, Margaret Thatcher's longest-serving Cabinet Minister Geoffrey Howe, Chancellor of the Exchequer Norman Lamont and former British Telecom chairman Christopher Bland.

 Since 2000, a number of influential centre-right think tanks have emerged including Policy Exchange, Centre for Social Justice and most recently Onward.

 Oceanian think tanks

 Australia

 Most Australian think tanks are based at universities – for example, the Melbourne Institute – or are government-funded – for example, the Productivity Commission or the CSIRO.

 Private sources fund about 20 to 30 "independent" Australian think tanks.
 The best-known of these think tanks play a much more limited role in Australian public and business policy-making than do their equivalents in the United States.
 However, in the past decade the number of think tanks has increased substantially.
-Prominent think tanks on the right include the Centre for Independent Studies, the Sydney Institute and the Institute of Public Affairs.
-Prominent think tanks on the left include the McKell Institute, Per Capita, the Australia Institute, the Lowy Institute and the Centre for Policy Development.
+Prominent think tanks on the right include the Centre for Independent Studies, the Sydney Institute, the Lowy Institute, and the Institute of Public Affairs.
+Prominent think tanks on the left include the McKell Institute, Per Capita, the Australia Institute, and the Centre for Policy Development.